“To ensure good health: eat lightly, breathe deeply, live moderately, cultivate cheerfulness, and maintain an interest in life.” -William Londen

 Tips to a Healthy Lifestyle

 - Shop from the outside aisles of your grocery store.
-That is where produce, meat, and dairy are typically found.
+Produce, meat, and dairy are typically found there.
 The middle aisles of the grocery store are often where you find the most processed foods.

 - There are mixed reviews on coffee.
 Some feel it is high in antioxidants, and some studies link coffee to longevity.
 Coffee is probably fine in moderation.

 - Drink plenty of water.
 Depending on age and gender, up to 60% of our adult body is composed of water, according to H.H.
 Mitchell, Journal of Biological Chemistry 158.
 On average, the brain and heart are composed of 73% water, and the skin contains 64% water.

 - Reduce the use of excess salt.
 Use herbs and spices to flavor your food.

 - Eat Your Veggies.
 Fresh fruits and vegetables of different colors are loaded with vitamins, minerals, antioxidants and lots of fiber.
 Your body needs solid foods for roughage.
 There are more calories than your body needs in sugary drinks.
 This may result in you becoming over-weight.